Applications are due February 28, 2020 for admission to the program for the next Fall Semester.

 Admissions Policies and Process:

 Students who are not on disciplinary, social or academic probation are eligible to apply for the Adirondack Semester program.
 Preference will be given to students who currently hold a grade point average of 2.8 or higher and who are matriculated St. Lawrence University students.
 In addition, students must be physically capable of participating in the compulsory components of semester programming, which include, but are not limited to, living in a remote outdoor setting affected by shifting environmental conditions that is more than one hour from definitive medical care.
 Students must be able to hike and/or walk for at least an hour, learn to canoe for at least 20 minutes, and lift up to 40 pounds.
 Students must also be capable of and committed to working as part of a team, contributing to a safe learning environment for their peers, and participating in the daily chores and tasks required to maintain that community.
-We will deny admission to anyone we believe to be unable to meet the physical, emotional, social, or safety demands of our program.
+Admission will be denied to anyone we believe to be unable to meet the physical, emotional, social, or safety demands of our program.